course-registration-banner.jpg

 Vikings Athletics

-We recommend athletes enroll in ★15 (5 courses) per term and see how it works for you.
-Should you decide to reduce your course load before the add/drop deadline, you will be able to do so.
-Please keep in mind that your league or program may require that you complete a certain number of credits each semester in order to compete.
-Having a reduced course load may also impact your eligibility for scholarships and awards.
+We recommend athletes enroll in ★15 (5 courses) per term and adjust if needed before the add/drop deadline.
+Keep in mind, that your league or program may require a certain number of credits each semester to compete, and a reduced course load could affect your eligibility for scholarships or awards.

 What’s Next?